 Type of Investment Options in India

 Before you start investing, it is also very important that you learn about the different types of investment options in India.
-You should also, understand the risks involved in a particular investment, and pay attention to the past performance of a said investment.
+You should also, understand the risks involved in a particular investment, and pay attention to the past performance of said investment.

 Overall, here are the major investment options in India: